JacoboAdberstein/AWI/README.md

 ---
 # Prototype Build
 During the semesters starting from spring 2022 and fall 2022.
 The AWI team has been working on a prototype that is supposed to emulate the functions of the flight unit version of the AWI project.
 Below are some of the materials that were utilized in the building of the prototype.
-These materials are all commercial available components which are relatively inexpensive.
+These materials are all commercially available components that are relatively inexpensive.

 ## Materials
 These are some of the main components I utilized to develop the first prototype (*Mark I*)